-“When you are good at what you do for making money, you hire pros to do things that you need and get them properly done.
-That's classic economics of division of labor.
+“When you are good at what you do to make money, you hire pros to do things that you need and get them properly done.
+That's classic economics of the division of labor.
 You focus on what you do well and make more money.
-That's the opposite of downward spiral.
+That's the opposite of a downward spiral.
 The concrete example is that I unblock my toilets and fix leaks.
-I also change my engine oil.
-Because it's cheaper for me to do it.
+I also change my engine oil because it's cheaper for me to do it.
 If my pay rate is higher than the pros, if course I'll hire someone.
 That saves me money,” one person said.

 Another user added, “Yeah, not every minute of my day is monetize-able.
 Someone once said Bill Gates is so rich that he loses money if he stops to pick up a penny in the street.
 No, he doesn’t.
 He didn’t cease to earn money for doing it.
 Rich people hire others to change their oil because it gives them back time for leisure.”